 The Environmental Law Clinic, established in 1987, is part of the school's nationally acclaimed Environmental Law Program and an important part of the University of Maryland's nationally ranked clinical law program.
-The Environmental Law Clinic (the Clinic) is the largest public interest environmental law firm in the State of Maryland devoted to providing free legal services to support environmental litigation and legal reform that protects the Chesapeake Bay Watershed.
-The goal of the Clinic is to train future environmental lawyers by working to improve and enforce environmental laws and regulations at the state, regional, national levels, and international levels.
+The goal of the Environmental Law Clinic is to train future environmental lawyers by working to improve environmental law and policy at the state, regional, national levels, and international levels.
 The Environmental Law Clinic is directed by Professor Seema Kakade.

 The Environmental Law Clinic at the University of Maryland is uniquely located to work on a variety of cutting edge environmental issues in both urban and rural settings.
 The Environmental Law Clinic also utilizes its proximity to Washington DC to enhance opportunities for students to work on matters at national and international levels.

 The Environmental Law Clinic is a full year course for eight credits (four per semester).
 The full-year experience is designed to allow students to immerse themselves in complex experiences reflective of the field of environmental law.
 Because the Environmental Law Clinic is a student’s first experience as a lawyer representing clients in a complex area of law, students cannot do both an externship and the Environmental Law Clinic in the same semester.